 How Can You Avoid Getting Injured While Cutting Logs?

-There’s no denying that felling trees and cutting logs can be extremely dangerous activities.
+There’s no denying that falling trees and cutting logs can be extremely dangerous activities.
 Every year, people are seriously injured or even killed while performing these tasks.
 However, you can take a few simple steps to stay safe while cutting logs.

 First, always wear sturdy gloves to protect your hands from sharp blades.
 Second, stand on firm, level ground when cutting so you don’t lose your balance and fall.
 Third, use a saw with a sharp blade; dull blades can cause the log to kick back and hit you.